HomeDocumentationCode SamplesAPI ReferenceAnnouncementsModelsRelease NotesFAQGitHubVideos

 expires_inThe number of seconds before the access token becomes invalid.

 refresh_tokenA long-lived token that can be used to generate a new access token.
-Refer to Connecting to the SP-API for more information.
+For more information, refer to Connecting to the Selling Partner API.

 Response example: